blobby-bobby/blobby-bobby/README.md

 # 👋 Hello world, I am Bulle

 - 👩‍💻 Frontend Developer who can design 🎨
-- 🎓 Graduated as Fullstack Devveloper
+- 🎓 Graduated as Fullstack Developer
 - In France 🥖

 # 😊 About me